stanleynyoro/Net-Promoter-Score/README.md

 # Net Promoter Score with Python

 Net Promoter Score (NPS) is an indicator that measures customers' loyalty.
+It can be used alongsided other customer measurement indicators such as customer satisfaction index and brand health index.

-The higher the score, the greater the loyalty customers have towards a company, brand, service etc.
+The higher the NPS score, the greater the loyalty customers have towards a company, brand, service etc.

 To come up with the score, one need to ask one question.
 The question is mostly framed as "On a scale of 0 to 10, how likely are you to recommend [name of business] to a friend?”